 The Intent of Pain

 If you find yourself suffering from spinal aches and pains, consider it an opportunity to do an inventory of your life choices.
 What needs to be done differently in order to enable you to live the kind of life you REALLY want?
 In addition to seeking help here at The Healthpraxis, use the pain to your benefit by pinpointing undue sources of stress and doing everything you can to eliminate them.
 It will definitely pay off in the long run.

 Your healthy spine is susceptible to all kinds of interference.
 One type of interference is called “structural subluxation.”
 This is usually caused by mechanical or physical stress to your body.
 Patients with structural subluxation have spinal bones that are stuck within their normal range of movement.
 The second type of spinal interference is called “facilitated subluxation.”
 This typically appears as a result of emotional, mental, or chemical stress and also compromises your nervous system, which makes it difficult for your body/mind to ‘reset’ itself.

 Don’t despair—if you’re suffering from a spinal subluxation, there are ways to free the pressure and enhance your wellness.
-The art of which involves the application of gentle forces to your spine which will create adjustments or entrainments that reduce your spinal subluxations, restore your nerve communication, and further the healing process.
+The art of which involves the application of gentle forces to your spine which will create adjustments or entrainments that reduce your spinal tension, restore your nerve communication, and can further the healing process.